TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

             config.concatenateJsAndCss = 1

-         **Note** : There are no default concatenation handlers, which could do the concatenation.
+         **Note:** There are no default concatenation handlers, which could do the concatenation.
 A custom concatenation handler must be provided and registered using
          $GLOBALS['TYPO3\_CONF\_VARS']['FE']['concatenateHandler'].